Vishwajeetsinh98/JivoxHack/README.md

 #Centrix
-##App which uses the census data to analyze the right type of customers for business and interest patterns of people for the economic gain of the country
+##A helpful tool to analyze census data and crunch the numbers to get the best Marketting Strategy Plan to Companies.

 ###Technologies used
 ===
 Frontend:
-	* Angular
+	..* Angular
-	* Materialize
+	..* Materialize
-	* Chart.js
+	..* Chart.js
-	* Font-Awesome
+	..* Font-Awesome
-	* JQuery
+	..* JQuery
-	* WOW.js
+	..* WOW.js
-	* Animate.css
+	..* Animate.css

 Backend:
-	* Node.js
+	..* Node.js
-	* Express
+	..* Express